arangodb/fuerte/README.md

 - tests - without tests we never know the exact status (below is a list of missing featues)
 - hanging with 100k requests (needs to be found)
 - http/vst: content type handling needs testing
-- http: only first slice is added as payload
 - vst: no compression
 - node: no good node integration (libuv)
 - node: no real asynchronous work because of the above